-Indigenous communities eat polar bear meat and use the fur to make warm trousers for men and kamiks (soft boots) for women.
+Subsistence hunters rely on polar bears for both food and clothing.
+They use the fur to make warm trousers and kamiks (soft boots).

 The liver is the only part of the bear that is traditionally discarded.
 Due to its toxic levels of Vitamin A, polar bear liver can make even sled dogs violently ill.